Jey Livne

-Jey Livne (ג'יי לבנה; born 22 January 2001) is an Israeli footballer who plays as a defensive midfielder for Hapoel Acre from the Liga Leumit.
+Jey Livne (ג'יי לבנה; born 22 January 2001) is an Israeli footballer who plays as a defensive midfielder for Liga Leumit club Hapoel Ramat Gan Givatayim.

 Club career

 On July 21, 2021, Livne signed on Hapoel Afula from the Liga Leumit.

 On July 20, 2022, Livne signed on Maccabi Akhi Nazareth from the Liga Leumit.

 On July 23, 2023, Livne signed on Hapoel Herzliya from the Liga Alef.